Pop-up grocery store coming to Austin with a mix of local, hard-to-find products

 Schildt took the pop-up market off the road during the coronavirus, but now that retail businesses are reopening, she decided to pick up the tour with the Austin store, an Instagram-friendly space where shoppers can find more than 400 new, innovative food, beverage, home, pet and body products that suit their lifestyles.

 Many of these products are from newer brands that don’t have national distribution, and there are a handful of Austin products on shelves and in the freezers, too, including Good Pop, Afia, Bearded Brothers, Fit Joy, Siete, Zubi’s, Clean Cause and Yellowbird hot sauce.

 Many of the products are gluten-free, vegan, vegetarian, organic, non-GMO, low-sugar, nut-free, preservative-free, refined sugar-free and/or women-owned.
 Sour Duck Market has signed on to provide fresh bread in the store.
 Five percent of proceeds will go to All Together ATX.

 Schildt recently launched a Pop Up Grocer Box, which allows customers to order a box for delivery ($60) that includes a mix of grocery, home and body care products, with 10 percent of proceeds going to Feeding America.

 “Pop Up Grocer is in a unique position to provide both an essential service —groceries for the local area — and essential feelings — happiness and a sense of normalcy,” the company said via release.

 Store organizers are taking cautionary measures, including having hand sanitizer and face masks available for customers and a limit of no more than four customers in the store at a time.

-Pop Up Grocer will host virtual programming in the evenings with food entrepreneurs and industry experts who will talk about the evolving grocery industry.
+Pop Up Grocer will also host virtual programming in the evenings with food entrepreneurs and industry experts who will talk about the evolving grocery industry.